Elstermühlgraben

-The Elstermühlgraben (litt.: Elster mill race or Elster mill ditch) is an approximately 4 km long, now partially underground mill canal in the city of Leipzig, Germany, which has existed as an artificial tributary of the White Elster for more than 800 years.
+The Elstermühlgraben (litt.: Elster mill race or Elster mill ditch) is an approximately 4 km long, now partially underground mill canal in the city of Leipzig, Germany, in the Zentrum-West and Zentrum-Nordwest localities.
+It exists as an artificial tributary of the White Elster for more than 800 years.

 Course

 In its current, repeatedly corrected course, the Elstermühlgraben originates as a right-hand branch of the Elster flood channel, shortly before it receives the White Elster coming from the left and flows into the Elster basin at the Palmengarten weir.
 It initially flows in a northeasterly direction towards the city center, then forms a knee at the level of the street called Ranstädter Steinweg (which it passes under) and continues to flow in a northwesterly direction between Waldstraßenviertel and Rosental back to the White Elster, before finally flowing back into it.
 The northern part of the Mühlgraben follows the bed of the old Elster.

 Bridges

 The Peterssteg at the beginning of the ditch, the Saints Bridge on Moschelesstrasse and the Schreberbrücke on Schreberstrasse lead over the Elstermühlgraben.
-The Blüthnersteg was built near the new weir at the planned city harbor and named in memory of the piano factory Blüthner that was once located next to it, owned by Julius Blüthner.
+The Blüthnersteg was built near the new weir at the Leipzig City Harbour (opened in 2026) and named in memory of the piano factory Blüthner that was once located next to it, owned by Julius Blüthner.
 At the Westbrücke, the Elstermühlgraben passes under Friedrich-Ebert-Strasse and then, passes Elsterstrasse at the Elsterbrücke and Lessingstrasse at the Poniatowskibrücke.
 Behind Lessingstrasse, the Mühlgraben passes under Funkenburgbrücke.